ibexa/documentation-developer/docs/guide/extending_ez_platform_ui.md

 #### View services

-The view services act between the Application and the Views for both the main views and the side views.
+The view services act between the application and the views for both the main views and the side views.
 They are responsible for providing the required data needed by a main view or a side view to be rendered.
-A view service will also receive the events triggered by the view to react or provide the additional data.
+A view service will also receive the events triggered by the view to react or provide additional data.
 For that, the view services receive an instance of the JavaScript REST Client.

 ### How are pages generated?

-Depending on the part of the PlatformUI Application you are using, the page may be generated in two different ways.
+Depending on the part of the PlatformUI application you are using, the page may be generated in two different ways.
 From an end-user perspective, this is almost transparent but as a developer it is important to understand how the page is generated to be able to extend it.

-#### Browser side rendering
+#### Browser-side rendering

-The pages in the content part (as opposed to admin related pages) are fully rendered in the browser.
+The pages in the content part (as opposed to admin-related pages) are fully rendered in the browser.
 For instance, when displaying a Location in PlatformUI, the corresponding view service loads the Location model and the *related* models (Content, Content Type, etc.) with the eZ Platform REST API (through the JavaScript REST Client) and gives them the LocationView to be displayed directly by this view and/or by its sub-views.
 If you open the browser developer tools in the network panel, you can see the REST requests needed to build the page and they only contain a JSON structure.

 ![Network panel with REST requests](img/network_panel.png)

-#### Server side rendering
+#### Server-side rendering

-The pages in the admin are build in a more traditional way as they are partly rendered server side.
+The pages in the admin are built in a more traditional way as they are partly rendered server side.
 For those pages, the view service fetches one (or several) HTML fragment(s) from the server.
-This HTML fragment follows a very simple structure and can be generated by any means on the server and of course, in PlatformUI this is done in a quite standard Symfony controller.
+This HTML fragment follows a very simple structure and can be generated by any means on the server.
+In PlatformUI this is done in a quite standard Symfony controller.
 By opening the browser developer tools in the network panel you can see the requests needed to build the section list page.

 ![Network panel](img/network_panel2.png)